-On behalf of the members of the City Commission I am pleased to present the 2020 Annual Report to Bondholders.
-This report provides information to you, the investor, concerning the City's finances and current bond indebtedness.
-We are proud of our many accomplishments during the past year in the City of Lakeland and are excited for the future.
-It is our goal to continue providing a high level of service to our thriving community at a fair price.
+On behalf of the Lakeland City Commission, I am pleased to present the 2021 Annual Report to Bondholders.
+This report provides information for you, the investor, concerning the City's finances and current bond indebtedness.
+We are grateful for the many accomplishments during the past year in the City of Lakeland and are more confident than ever about the future.
+It is our goal to continue to provide a high level of service to our thriving community, one of the fastest growing in the nation, at a fair price.

-The City team is committed to making Lakeland a vibrant, innovative, culturally inclusive world-class community.
-We understand that to achieve this vision we must be mission driven and results oriented.
-To facilitate the continued growth and development of the City we must be proactive and not reactive.
-We must anticipate the future in our comprehensive planning, visioning, and long-range financing of City infrastructure.
-We must secure the future of our children and grandchildren through cooperative efforts between all levels of government and private enterprise.
-We must develop and maintain mutually beneficial partnerships and strategic alliances to address common goals and priorities.
+The City Team continues its commitment to make Lakeland a vibrant, innovative, culturally inclusive, and people-centric world-class community.
+We understand that to achieve this vision we must remain mission driven and results oriented while remaining proactive.
+We work to anticipate the robust future in our comprehensive planning, visioning, and long-range financing of City infrastructure.
+We work to secure the future of our children and grandchildren through strategic cooperative efforts between all levels of government and private enterprise.
+We must develop and maintain mutually beneficial partnerships and alliances to address common goals and priorities.

-We thank you for your past support and continued interest in the City of Lakeland.
-We pledge to you, and our citizens, that we will maintain our tradition of superior management and sound fiscal policy as we diligently fulfill our stewardship responsibilities today to safeguard the City's future.
+Thank you for your past support and continued interest in the City of Lakeland.
+We pledge to you, and our citizens, that we will maintain our tradition of superior management and sound fiscal policy as we diligently fulfill our stewardship responsibilities to safeguard the City's future.